Harsha-mj/Admission-Prediction-Neural-Networks/README.md

 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).

 ## Model
 The predictive model is trained using the **Admission Prediction dataset**.
 It applies preprocessing steps such as encoding categorical variables and scaling numerical features.
-The classification model used may include algorithms such as Logistic Regression, Random Forest, or XGBoost.
+The classification model used include Neural Network.

 ## Future Enhancements
 - Adding support for more datasets.